sjbrunst/spark-repartition/text.md

 At Sortable we use [Spark](http://spark.apache.org/) for many of our data processing tasks.
 Spark is an engine that allows us to run many tasks in parallel across dozens of machines in a cluster, but it can also be used to run tasks across cores on a desktop.

+The main abstraction in Spark is the Resilient Distributed Dataset (RDD).
+RDDs are collections of objects.
+Under the hood, these objects are stored in partitions.
+When performing computations on RDDs, these partitions can be operated on in parallel.

-One of the tricks that we've found to improve performance of Spark jobs is to repartition our data.
-We'll illistrate how this can help with a simple example.
+One of the tricks that we've found to improve performance of Spark jobs is to change the partitioning of our data.
+We'll illustrate how this can help with a simple example.

 ## Finding Prime Numbers